Skip to content

 • val2: The second value corresponding to the field name, representing the end value of the NOT BETWEEN condition.

-• condition: A boolean value to control whether to apply this NOT BETWEEN condition.
+• condition: A boolean value that controls whether to apply this NOT BETWEEN condition.

 Examples